PX4/PX4-Devguide/en/log/ulog_file_format.md

 # ULog File Format

 ULog is the file format used for logging system data.

-The format is self-describing, i.e. it contains the format and message types that are logged.
+The format is self-describing, i.e. it contains the format and message types that are logged (note that the [system logger](../log/logging.md) allows the *default set* of logged topics to be replaced from an SD card).

-It can be used for logging device inputs (sensors, etc.), internal states (cpu load, attitude, etc.) and printf log messages.
+It can be used for logging device inputs (sensors, etc.), internal states (cpu load, attitude, etc.) and `printf` log messages.

 The format uses Little Endian for all binary types.

 ## Data types

 The following binary types are used.
 They all correspond to the types in C:

 | Type              | Size in Bytes |
 | ----              | ------------- |